Chirodini Tumi Je Amar 2: Plot

-A girl, Jyoti (Urmila Mahanta), is being admitted to hospital after she has been attacked and her face burnt with acid.
-Police inspector (Kharaj Mukherjee) is being mobbed by the media inquiring about the girl, while doctors are continuously trying to bring her back to consciousness.
-The inspector asks the girls mother (Soma Chakraborty) whether she knows the perpetrator.
+A girl, Jyoti, is admitted to hospital after she was attacked and her face burnt with acid.
+Police inspector is probed by the media inquiring about the girl, while doctors are continuously trying to bring her back to consciousness.
+The inspector asks the girl's mother whether she knows the perpetrator.
 The mother says that there is a certain man, who is always stalking her daughter.